- Can dogs eat corn? It actually depends on the type of corn!

-Nutritional Value of Corn for Dogs
+Is Corn Good for Dogs?
+Nutritional Value of Corn

 Corn is a good source of protein, fiber, and vitamins A, C and E. It also contains some important minerals such as potassium, magnesium, and zinc.
 Corn is not as rich in nutrients as some other vegetables, but it is still a healthy food for dogs.
 Beta-carotene is one of the goodies inside!
 It’s quite high in carbohydrates, so keep an eye on that!

-Pros of Feeding Dogs Corn Kernels:
+Pros of Feeding Dogs Corn Kernels

-- Kernels are a healthy food for dogs that provide them with many essential nutrients;
+- Kernels are a healthy food for dogs that provide them with many essential nutrients.

-- they are easy to digest and do not cause stomach upset like some other foods;
+- They are easy to digest and do not cause stomach upset like some other foods.

-- dogs seem to enjoy eating corn kernels, and they are readily available at most pet stores.
+- Dogs seem to enjoy eating corn kernels, and they are readily available at most pet stores.

-Is it Safe for My Dog to Eat Corn on the Cob?
+Is It Safe for My Dog to Eat Corn on the Cob?

 Can dogs eat corn cobs?
 The answer to that question is no. These are too hard for dogs to eat and can cause intestinal obstruction or blockage, which can be fatal.
 So, if you’re thinking of giving your pup a cob to gnaw on, think again.
 There are other reasons not to give your dog corn on a cob, either.
 For one, it can be a choking hazard, as many other types of human food.